What Happens When Windows 10 Reaches End of Life?

 I would like to note that I am Better Business Bureau A+ accredited with zero complaints and have been in business now for 24 years at the time of writing this article.
 Read all about my awesome credentials here.
 Read my BBB reviews here, including a testimonial by Joe that was recently hacked by Moldovan cyber criminals.

+As one user mentioned in the comments: another short-term option is to pay for extended support at a cost of $30 per device.

+At the time of writing, how long the extended support will last is yet to be determined as I can't find a clear-cut answer.
+Previous editions of Windows were offered 1 year of extended support as a courtesy to users who are in a pinch, but you are going to face the same problem later: having an unsupported system.
+In that case, everything else I've said in this article still holds true.

-Another Option: Live Dangerously and Ignore What I said
+Final Option: Live Dangerously and Ignore Everything I've Said

 If you have no intentions of heeding any of my advice and wish to keep on truckin' with an unsupported Windows 10 when that day inevitably comes, then the absolute minimum you should do is make regular backups of your machine and keep those backups offline, meaning that the hard drive that stores your backups should NOT be attached to your machine in case your system is compromised.